turingschool/try-turing/popup-lite-brite/index.md

 ## Project Setup

 We will work off of a starter kit that has already been created.
-Click this link to access the starter kit in repl.it.
+Click [this link to access the starter kit](https://repl.it/@turingschool/LiteBrite1#index.html) in repl.it.
 Here's how to get set up:
 1. Once you are on the site, substitute your name in for the `NAME` placeholder on line 5 of the HTML file.
 1. Click the green "Run" button at the top of the page, and you should see a mini Lite-Brite project on the right side of the page.

-Now that we are all set up, let's take a tour through the existing code!
 <br><br>

-## Now it gets even more fun:
+## Now, it gets even more fun:
 - [HTML - Content](./html)
 - [CSS - Styles](./css)
 - [JavaScript- Explore](./js-1)